readonlynux/microg-flasher/README.md

 You can report the crash to the issue section along with the crash report.
 However, it generally stems from the following:

 - GMS (Google Mobile Services) services may not have been uninstalled properly on the device.
-    - How to remove it: Simply flash the **GMS remover module** from [this link](https://github.com) and flash the microG module without rebooting the device.
+    - How to remove it: Simply flash the **GMS remover module** from [this link](https://github.com/readonlynux/gms-uninstaller) and flash (**DO NOT FLASH WITHOUT READING THE GUIDE**) the microG module without rebooting the device.
 This is because some apps crash after removing **GMS (Google Mobile Services)**, causing system-wide instability.
 - Android Version or Magisk version may not be supported
     - Update or change your device
-    - Report it in the [issue](https://github.com) section.
+    - Report it in the [issue](https://github.com/readonlynux/microg-flasher/issues) section.